confluentinc/ide-sidecar/CONTRIBUTING.md

 }' | jq -r .
 ```

-Example response is as follows.
+The following code listing shows an example response.
 Notice that the `current` field indicates the current organization.

 ```json
 {